blasern/warnS3/README.md

 warnS3 is intended to give warnings when loading packages that overload S3 methods.
 Currently it offers the functions

 -   `warnS3Methods` Give a warning for masked S3 methods.
--   `library2`, `require2` Same as base functions with additional warning for S3 methods.
+-   `library`, `require` Same as base functions with additional warning for S3 methods.

 Installation
 ------------